-Why do you only use natural dyestuffs?
+Why do you use natural dyes?

 I made a conscious choice to be a dyer using only the safest materials and practices available; safe for me, safe for your family, and safe for the earth.
 Thorough, ongoing research is the foundation of the dye side of my business.
-I use GOTS approved dyes and handle them in ways that they can safely be returned to the earth.
+I use GOTS certified dyes and handle them in ways that they can safely be returned to the earth.
 Continuing age-old traditions of natural dyeing is an honor and a pleasure, especially dyeing textiles that will be used by our loved ones for years to come.
 I've heard that it's not work when you're having fun!

 Do you use heavy metal mordants?

 Researching natural dyes, mordants, tannins and their toxicity is critical to my work.
 I've crafted successful dye recipes that are free of heavy metal mordants, except for the use of a minuscule amount of alum.
-No other metal mordants are used in my dye kitchen - not iron, chrome, tin, etc.. * I've invested the time and materials to create recipes that meet our strict light and wash fast standards.
+No other metal mordants are used in my dye kitchen - not iron, chrome, tin, etc.. * I've invested the time and materials to create recipes that meet my own strict light and wash fast standards.
 My research has led me to dyestuffs that are not only safe, but a handful possibly offer some health benefits when worn against the skin, such as indigo, myrobalan and pomegranate.
 When creating new colors, foremost in my mind is that anything we put into the earth ultimately leads to our water, plants and wildlife, and eventually back to us.